haruslah/PyscanEX/README.md

 2. Script resolves the hostname (if `host`) or expands the prefix to `.1`–`.254` (if `net`).
 3. User chooses scan type (1–4).
 The script builds a list of ports to test.
 4. The scanner submits tasks to a `ThreadPoolExecutor` where each task runs `scan_port_once()` which calls `socket.connect_ex((ip, port))` with a small timeout.
-5. Results are yielded from `scan_targets()` and printed.
+5. Results are yielded from `scan_ip_range()` and printed.
 Open ports are highlighted and collected.
 Optionally results are saved to CSV.

 ---